 According to Statistics Estonia, there were 8,600 job vacancies in the enterprises, institutions and organisations of Estonia in the 3rd quarter of 2014.
 The number of job vacancies increased by 0.3% compared to the 3rd quarter of 2013 and by 12.7% compared to the previous quarter.

-According to Statistics Estonia, in August 2020, the production of industrial enterprises decreased by 5% compared to August 2019.
-Production decreased in manufacturing but increased in energy and mining.
+According to Statistics Estonia, in September 2019, the production of industrial enterprises decreased by 5% compared to September 2018.
+Production decreased in manufacturing as well as in energy and mining.

 According to Statistics Estonia, in the 2nd quarter of 2019, the total production of Estonian construction enterprises in Estonia and foreign countries increased by 3% compared to the 2nd quarter of 2018.
 Similarly to the 1st quarter, construction volume increased due to work done in foreign countries, whereas construction volume on the domestic market decreased.